 At the northern end of the Thedestraße, at the corner of Covertsweg (map), stands a protected ensemble built in 1882 – another wonderful example of Hamburg brick architecture.
 It used to be a swimming pool for needy working-class families.
 Today, the artist Bruno Bruni converted it into a studio as well as office space for agencies.

 Potato cultivation, bookshelves, lightning conductors – these are just some of the achievements that Hamburg owes to the Patriotic Society, Germany’s oldest civil society association.
 Since 1847, its seat has been in a building on the Trostbrücke (map), which reminds me of a fortress.
 Some of the bricks are older than the house: they date back to the time of the devastating Great Fire of 1842.
 They may have belonged to the old town hall, which had stood here before.

-Does I have to say more?
+Do I have to say more?
 The Speicherstadt (map) is the ultimate building complex made of brick.
 A Grand Canyon of red clinker.
-For all brick fetishists it means big emotions.
-Please, have the bottle of vinaigrette at hand – in case you faint because of an overdose of happiness.
+For all brick fetishists like me this place means big emotions.
+Please, have your smelling bottle at hand – in case you faint because of an overdose of happiness.

 Gorch Fock Hall